 The diagnosis, cure, mitigation or prevention of 54 diseases and conditions identified in the schedule to the DMRA ("Scheduled Conditions").
 Some of the noteworthy diseases and conditions include cancer, cataract, diabetes, diseases and disorders of brain and heart diseases.
 The Health Ministry on February 03, 2020, published a draft amendment proposing to amend the DMRA ("Proposed Amendment").
-Broadly, the Proposed Amendment (i)alters the definition of 'advertisements' to specifically include advertisements made over electronic media, the internet or websites, (ii) provides a provision under which the Ayurvedic, Siddha and Unani Technical Advisory Board (the advisory board on the various systems of Indian medicine) may be consulted with respect to advertisement of Ayurveda, Siddha and Unani drugs, and (iii) increases the penalties for the contravention of the DMRA.
+Broadly, the Proposed Amendment:

+- i. alters the definition of 'advertisements' to specifically include advertisements made over electronic media, the internet or websites, - ii. provides a provision under which the Ayurvedic, Siddha and Unani Technical Advisory Board (the advisory board on the various systems of Indian medicine) may be consulted with respect to advertisement of Ayurveda, Siddha and Unani drugs, and - iii. increases the penalties for the contravention of the DMRA.
 More significantly, the Proposed Amendment expands the list of Scheduled Conditions from 54 to 79.
 Overall, the contribution of the Proposed Amendment is limited to widening the list of disorders in the schedule to the DMRA.
 The proposed revision in the definition of 'advertisement', though significant, is essentially clarificatory in nature and does not alter the existing legal position.
 This is because the existing definition of 'advertisement' already covers promotional campaigns made over electronic media, social networking sites and websites.
+This proposed amendment has not been notified to date.